Board of Directors

 Our organization is governed by a Board of Directors elected by our membership.
 Our Board of Directors uses policy governance to envision the future and to ensure operations are aligned with our mission statement and meet the evolving needs of our constituency.
 Our board currently meets once a month.
 For more information please contact us at info@TheDysautonomiaProject.org.

-Karen Crown, President
+Karen Crown, Past-President

 Karen Crown is Kelly Freeman’s mother.
 Watching her daughter suffer by being undiagnosed, only to follow with a misdiagnosis was extremely difficult as a parent.